aspose-html-cloud/aspose-html-cloud-dotnet/docs/TranslationApi.md

 <a name="translationGetTranslateDocumentByUrl"></a>
 # **GetTranslateDocumentByUrl**
-> Stream GetTranslateDocumentByUrl(sourceUrl, srcLang, resLang)
+> AsposeStreamResponse GetTranslateDocumentByUrl(sourceUrl, srcLang, resLang)

 Translate the HTML document specified by its URL.